facebookX0/AvailabilityMonitoring/avmon_create_api_test.md

 7. Click **Add Condition** to define and add customized response validation conditions.
 Customized response validation conditions are evaluated in aggregate to generate an alert.
 You can define and add up to six customized conditions for your test.

     In {{site.data.keyword.prf_hubshort}}, each test can generate up to a total of three alerts.
 Your test reports the alert with the highest severity until all conditions that cause alerts are resolved.
-For more information, see [Alert generation in Availability Monitoring](avmon_alert_desc.html "In Availability Monitoring, tests can generate up to a total of three alerts.
-Your test reports the alert with the highest severity until the condition causing the alert is resolved.")
+For more information, see [Alert generation in Availability Monitoring](/docs/services/AvailabilityMonitoring?topic=availability-monitoring-avmon_alert_desc "In Availability Monitoring, tests can generate up to a total of three alerts.
+Your test reports the alert with the highest severity until all conditions that cause alerts are resolved.")
     {: tip}

     You can validate the following data:

     - **Header response code**.
 Select **Header response code** to test for one or for a range of HTTP response codes.
     - **Header property**.
 Select **Header property** to test for a particular HTTP header field property and value.
-    - **Body json**.
-Select **Body json** to test for a particular property from a JSON body.
+    - **Body JSON**.
+Select **Body JSON** to test for a particular property from a JSON body.

       For each condition, enter a property to test for in the **Target** field, and a value to test for in the **Value** field.
 Select an operator from the **Operation** drop-down menu.
-Finally, choose an Alert severity of **Warning** or **Critical** for your condition.
+Finally, choose an **Alert severity** of Warning or Critical for your condition.

     Numerical values that you enter in the **Value** field are treated as numbers and not strings by default.
-When entering a **Value** for a response validation condition, use quotation marks "" to distinguish between a string and a number.
-For example, to test for the string 123, enter "123" in the Value field.
+To enter a **Value** for a response validation condition, use quotation marks "" to distinguish between a string and a number.
+For example, to test for the string 123, enter "123" in the **Value** field.
 To check for the number 400, enter 400 without any quotation marks.
     {: tip}

     ![Response validation conditions for a REST API test](images/avmon_restapi_resp_val2.png)